mpcox/203.328/README.md

 Sequences from next generation technologies come in a lot of different flavors.
 For this lab, we will be using sequences generated on the [Illumina platform](http://www.illumina.com/applications/sequencing.html), one of the dominant technologies in use today.

-Next generation sequences are usually provided in a format called [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format), where the ‘Q’ stands for ‘quality’.
+Next generation sequences are usually provided in a format called [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format), where the *Q* stands for *quality*.
 The entry for a single read would typically look something like this:

 ```
 @ME8432_1